Yanakuna: Inca Empire

 In the Inca Empire yanakuna was the name of the servants to the Inca elites.
 The word servant, however, is misleading about the identity and function of the yanakuna.
-It is important to note that they were not forced to work as slaves.
+They were not forced to work as slaves.
 Some were born into the category of yanakuna (like many other professions, it was a hereditary one), some chose to leave ayllus to work, and some were selected by nobles.
 They were to care for the herds of the nobles, do fishing, and were dedicated to other work, like the making of pottery, construction, and domestic service.
 Yanakuna were sometimes given high positions in the Inca government.
 Mitma is a term commonly associated with yanakuna, but its meaning is different, as the mitmaqkuna were used as labor for large projects.
 Yanakuna were specifically not a part of an ayllu and were relocated individually instead of in large labor groups.
 An example of the differences of the classes is that mitmaqkuna were labor that built Machu Picchu, but yanakuna lived and served the Inca there.

 In Chile, the mapuche used this word to refer to alleged "traitors of their race".
 The concept of traitor was unknown to them, so when asked to translate the word from Spanish they referred to the Spanish native auxiliaries.